Kakamega Forest Reserve

 Kakamega Forest Reserve Conservation Activities

 The conservation efforts in Kakamega Forest are organized through four Community Forest Associations (CFAs).
 These CFAs are the Muileshi Community Forest Association at the Kakamega Isecheno Forest Station, the Kibiri Community Forest Association at the Kakamega Forest-Kibiri Forest Station, the Bunyala Community Forest Association at the Bunyala Forest Station, and the Malava Community Forest Association at the Malava Forest Station.
-Each association plays a vital role in protecting and managing their respective sections of the forest.
+Each association plays a vital role in protecting and managing its respective sections of the forest.

 For conservation efforts to succeed, it is important for nature enthusiasts and the broader community to support these initiatives.
 By contributing to the conservation of the Kakamega Rainforest, we can help preserve its rich biodiversity for future generations.